krrpushkar/krrpushkar.github.com/_posts/2019-01-18-enhancements.md

 <!-- BADI -->
   <li><span class="caret" style="color:blue">BADI</span>
     <ul class="nested">
       <p>Business Add Ins aka BADI is similar to the Customer Exit.
 Acts as a hook to the standard program but the approach here would be <b>Object Oriented</b>.
 Also BADI's can be implemented multiple times.
-Basically there are two things in BADI :</p><a href="/badi-definition">1.
-BADI Definition.</a>
+BADI is an interface, each BADI consist of method without implementation called as BADI definition.
+You need to create ABAP class to implement the methods in BADI called as BADI implementation.
+      <span style="color:teal">Types of BADI :</span>
+      <br>1.
+Single implementation BADI : A BADI which has only one implementation (single class) is called single implementation BADI.
+      <br>2.
+Multiple implementation BADI : A BADI which has multiple implementations is called multiple implementation BADI.
+By default all the implementations will be executed.
+      <br>3.
+Filter BADI : It is type of BADI which has a filter value so that only those implementations which satisfy the filter value are executed.
+The remaining implementations are not executed this type of BADI is called a filter BADI.
+      For more detail on BADI definition and implementation check below links :</p><a href="/badi-definition">1.
+How to create BADI Definition?</a>
       <br><a href="/badi-implementation">2.
-BADI Implementation.</a>
+How ti Implement BADI?</a>
     </ul>
   </li>
 <!-- Enhancement framework -->